 What are the scariest Doctor Who episodes from the revival era?
-Ever since it began, Doctor Who has always had one eye on horror.
-The long-running sci-fi series has been spooking kids out for six decades, and since its revival in the early 2000s, the TV series has only gotten scarier.
+Ever since it began, Doctor Who has always had one eye on horror: of course it has, it’s about an alien traveler traversing through the vastness of time and space.

 Dalek (season 1, episode 6)

 Dalek isn’t creepy, it isn’t spooky, and there aren’t any particularly scary visuals.
 It doesn’t have any jumpscares, and there’s no unsettling, disturbing atmosphere.
 In that sense, it’s the antithesis of many modern horror movies.
 And yet, it’s still one of Doctor Who’s scariest episodes.

 The episode’s scariness comes from the pure terror of the Dalek.
 The Dalek itself couldn’t be a more intimidating, threatening presence, and that’s scary in a remarkably direct way.
 The Dalek is completely relentless, blasting through people like a feather duster brushes aside a cobweb.
 The episode is a blunt instrument, and unlike other entries on the list it’s very straightforward.
 This is Doctor Who horror at its simplest.

 Father’s Day (season 1, episode 8)

 Father’s Day is an emotional big-hitter, as Doctor Who companion Rose learns about her late father.
 It’s a story about wanting something desperately, and not being able to have it.
 On an existential level, there’s not much that’s more scary than that.